top of page

 Boric Acid

 Boric acid is another natural substance that, like diatomaceous earth, is lethal to ants but safe for humans and pets when used properly.
-Mixing boric acid with a natural bait, such as sugar water or honey, can attract ants to consume it, poisoning the entire colony over time.
+Mixing boric acid with a natural ant bait, such as sugar water or honey, can attract ants to consume it, poisoning the entire colony over time.
 This method can be used alongside diatomaceous earth, with the DE acting as a barrier while the boric acid takes out the queen and worker ants within the colony.

 Essential Oils

 Some essential oils have insect-repelling properties and can enhance the effectiveness of DE when applied to fire ant mounds.
-Tea tree oil, peppermint oil, and orange oil are particularly effective at repelling fire ants.
+Tea tree oil, peppermint oil, citrus oil, and orange oil are particularly effective at repelling fire ants.
 Mix 10-20 drops of essential oil with water and a few drops of dish soap, and spray the solution directly onto the ant mounds.
 Afterward, sprinkle diatomaceous earth around the area to kill any remaining ants.
 Orange peels can also be used to spread around the mount BUT remember that orange peels or orange oil only repels the ants.
 Which will force them to move the mound.

 Boiling Water

-Pouring boiling water directly into fire ant mounds is an old-fashioned but highly effective way to kill ants.
+Pouring hot water directly into fire ant mounds is an old-fashioned but highly effective way to kill ants.
 Boiling water can destroy the mound and kill a significant portion of the colony.
 However, this method often doesn’t reach the queen, so it’s best used in combination with diatomaceous earth to ensure you’re targeting the entire colony.

 Cayenne Pepper

-Cayenne pepper can deter fire ants from entering certain areas of your property.
+Among popular home remedies, cayenne pepper can deter fire ants from entering certain areas of your property.
 By creating a barrier with cayenne powder around your home or garden, you can keep ants at bay.
 For more aggressive treatment, make a cayenne pepper and water solution, and pour it directly onto ant mounds.
 Follow up with diatomaceous earth to maximize the impact on the colony.

 Nematodes